razuna/razuna_docker_1/README.md

 # Razuna v1.x Docker Image

-This is the offical Docker image for Razuna v1 (Docker image for Razuna v2 is here)[https://github.com/razuna/razuna_docker_2].
+This is the offical Docker image for Razuna v1.
 With this script you can quickly get Razuna up and running with Docker.

 ### About